 Many users have reported a weird issue after installing a new feature update for Windows 10.
 While trying to make changes to the Colors settings in Windows 10, the options are greyed out under Show accent color on the following surfaces.
-If the Show accent color setting for Start, Taskbar, Action Center, Title Bar is missing, grayed out, or not working or supported in Windows 10, then this post will help you.
+If the Show accent color setting for Start, Taskbar, Action Center, Title Bar and window borders is missing, grayed out, or not working or supported in Windows 10, then this post will help you.

 Show accent color is grayed out in Windows 10

 Apparently, the problem is specific to the Light Windows default mode.
 Changing it to the Dark mode resolves the problem.
 For some users, changing the Theme resolves the issue.
 Both of these are workarounds and not resolutions.

 Start, Taskbar, Action Center, Title Bar is grayed out

 Since Microsoft is aware of the problem, we would advise ensuring that your Windows 10 system is updated at all times – in case they push a permanent fix.
 Till then, you could try our following suggestions:

 - Run the DISM commands and SFC scan

 A simple way to fix the Start, Taskbar, and Action Center greyed out in Windows 10 would be to opt for the Windows Default theme.

 To do that, launch Settings by Win + X > Settings.
 Click Personalization > Themes and select the themes that say “Windows”.
 This way, the Windows Default theme will be applied to your computer.

 You can now check the “Start, taskbar, and action center” option, it won’t be greyed out.